maginatics/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

 .. note::
     Note the following:
         * mysqldump SST is not recommended unless it is required for specific reasons.
 Also, it is not compatible with ``bind_address = 127.0.0.1 or localhost`` and will cause startup to fail if set so.
-        * rsync SST is currently recommended if you have innodb_log_group_home_dir in your cnf.
+        * Xtrabackup-v2 SST is currently recommended if you have innodb-log-group_home-dir/innodb-data-home-dir in your cnf.
+Refer to :option:`sst-special-dirs` for more.

 .. variable:: wsrep_sst_receive_address